Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 ### The Landing Page

 * This is the focus of the page.
 It will have a hero image with some text.
 I used keyframes here to show the image expanding towards the user.
 I only used keyframes on the landing page but had a static image for the rest of the pages on the website.
 Below the hero image there will be displayed the benefits of yoga and these benefits will be accompanied by yoga icons/images wrapped in a circle.
 * The value of this page is to discribe what yoga is and why it can benefit them.
-Originally I had the page too clutered and then decided to strip it back with the bear essentials for the user.
+Originally, I had the page too clutered and then decided to strip it back with the bear essentials for the user.
 This is done by breaking it down in to those to very simple categories.
 What is Yoga, and, Why do Yoga.
 This in turn is to inspire the user about yoga and to go further into the site to see what is on offer for them.

 ![Hero](./assets/Read_Me_Images/HeroHead.png)

 * _The first image and text the user see is, What is yoga.
-Here, it is explained very simply for the user._
+Here, it is explained very simply for the user. _
 ![What is Yoga](./assets/Read_Me_Images/what.png)

 * _The second image and text on the landing page is, Why do Yoga?
-Here the site lists the reason why the user will have a benefiacal experince when the participate in a yoga class, or several classes._
+Here the site lists the reason why the user will have a benefiacal experince when the participate in a yoga class, or several classes. _
 ![Why Do Yoga](./assets/Read_Me_Images/why.png)

 * _The footer will have links to facebook, instagram, and youtube, as well an email link to directly contact the studio.
-This will be across all pages._
+This will be across all pages. _

 ![Footer](./assets/Read_Me_Images/footer.png)